coq/coq/doc/sphinx/addendum/type-classes.rst

    Class Ord `(E : EqDec A) := { le : A -> A -> bool }.

-Contrary to Haskell, we have no special syntax for superclasses, but this declaration is morally equivalent to:
+Contrary to Haskell, we have no special syntax for superclasses, but this declaration is equivalent to:

 ::